The Stormy Borrowing Days of March 29th

 Their year was shorter than ours by two months.

 This section mentions the Sabines, these were a neighbouring tribe.
-The Romans were short of women, so they kidnapped the Sabine Women, in what became known as the Rape of the Sabine Women.
-People argue as to whether they were raped or kidnapped, and there is some concentration on how Romulus worked hard to convince them that it was done out of necessity for Rome’s future.
+The Romans were short of women, so they kidnapped the Sabine Women.
+It became known as the Rape of the Sabine Women.
+People argue whether they were raped or kidnapped.
+Romulus worked to convince the women that it was done out of necessity for Rome’s future.
 The Women, or some of them, certainly tried to escape.
-Many became pregnant, and the Sabine Army approached and entered Rome to free their women and enact revenge on their neighbours.
-Ovid tells the story of Hersilia, Romulus wife talking to the Women, then the poem returns to Mars’ viewpoint, and ends with a beautiful description of spring in March.
+Many became pregnant.
+The Sabine Army approached and entered Rome determined to free their women and enact revenge on their neighbours.
+Ovid tells the story of Hersilia, Romulus’s wife trying to persuade the Women.
+The poem then returns to Mars’ viewpoint, and ends with a beautiful description of spring in March.

 The battle prepares, but choose which side you will pray